dougeby/IntuneDocs/intune-user-help/sync-your-device-manually-windows.md

     ![Screenshot settings page of Company Portal app, Sync button highlighted](./media/RS1_settingspage_sync05.png)

-## Sync from Settings App
-Complete these steps to manually sync your Microsoft HoloLens, Windows 10 desktop, Windows 10 Mobile, or Windows Phone 8.1 devices from the Settings app.

 ## Sync from device taskbar or Start menu

 You can also access the sync control outside of the app, from your device's desktop.
 This way is useful if you have the app pinned directly to your taskbar or Start menu, and want to quickly sync.